symfony/symfony-docs/components/browser_kit/introduction.rst

     // go forward to documentation page
     $doc_crawler = $client->forward();

-You can restart the clients history with the restart method.
+You can restart the client's history with the restart method.
 This will also clear out the CookieJar.

 .. code-block:: php